SamVenkatesh/FakeBlock/README.md

 #### Back on topic:
 Additionally, for my course, I had to design and implement a Neural Network from scratch to classify the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) so it seemed fitting that I could use a CNN for other image processing problems as well.

-Luckily for me, the aformentioned kaggle contest containted a fairly comprehensive dataset of people making faces and a corresponding label of the emotion being displayed in the image.
+Luckily for me, the aforementioned Kaggle contest contained a fairly comprehensive dataset of people making faces and a corresponding label of the emotion being displayed in the image.
 Specifically, it contains 28,709 images labelled with one of seven emotions - Neutral, Happy, Sad, Angry, Surprised, Fearful and Disgusted.
 Despite my limited experience with Machine Learning, I have learned that the 80-20 rule applies here as well.
 80% of the job is getting/filtering/sorting/labelling data.
 The actual "learning" part is not overly complicated.